-All new doctoral students admitted into the Ed.D. program are required to attend New Student Orientation.
-This orientation is held in Lubbock, TX in the Summer II semester prior to the fall start date.
+All new doctoral students admitted into the Ph.D. program are required to attend New Student Orientation.
+This orientation is held at Texas Tech University in Lubbock, TX during the second summer term and prior to start of Fall classes.
 Attendance at Orientation is not optional - but is mandated for all new students.
 Failure to attend Orientation could result in non-admission to the program.
-Any student who is unable to attend New Student Orientation cannot be registered for courses in the fall semester of admittance.
+Any student who is unable to attend New Student Orientation cannot be registered for courses in the first fall term.
 The program faculty perceive that attendance at New Student Orientation helps new doctoral students acclimate to the program more successfully.